 Transforming Sorrow into Resilience

-If you know me personally you know this year has been my worst year ever, and although I have experienced sorrow through losing family members before, this year I lost my beloved husband of 26 years on March 13.
+If you know me personally you know 2020 was my worst year ever, and although I have experienced sorrow through losing family members before, this year I lost my beloved husband of 26 years on March 13.
 Literally the day before the pandemic shut the world down.
 Then three months later my father passed away after a long battle with Parkinson’s disease.

 I am having to find a new identity through the pain and yet I am determined to carry them with me as I transform my sorrow into more resilience.
 I have been extremely blessed with an amazingly supportive work group along with two incredible daughters, and extended family and friends that have surrounded me in my worst hour.
 So I know all of that is why I can share my grief and means more than I could even put into words.